 Q fever

-Q fever is an acute febrile illness caused by the bacterium Coxiella burnetii.
+Q fever is an acute febrile illness caused by the bacterium coxiella burnetii.

 How it is spread

-The bacteria are most commonly carried by cattle, sheep and goats but may also be carried by a wide variety of other species of livestock, domesticated pets and wild animals.
-Infected animals are often well and may show no signs of the disease.
+It may also be carried by a wide variety of other species of livestock, domesticated pets and wild animals.

-Infection in humans usually occurs by inhalation of the bacteria contained in fine aerosol particles from infected animals shed in placental tissue and amniotic fluid, blood, milk, urine or faeces.
+Infection in humans usually occurs by inhalation of the bacteria contained in fine aerosol particles from infected animals shed in:

 Humans can also be infected indirectly by exposure to contaminated dust in the environment, which may be a long way from the original source.
-These organisms can survive in the environment for a long period of time as they are resistant to heat, drying and common disinfectants.

-Less commonly Q fever may be caused by drinking unpasteurised infected milk, by bites from infected ticks or through cuts or skin wounds from contaminated equipment or the environment.
-Human to human transmission is not thought to occur.
+Less commonly Q fever may be caused by drinking unpasteurised infected milk, bites from infected ticks or through cuts or skin wounds from contaminated equipment or environment.

 Incubation

-Symptoms occur 2-4 weeks after infection occurs.
+Symptoms occur 2 to 4 weeks after infection occurs.

 Symptoms

-About 50% of people with Q fever will have no symptoms at all.
+About 50% of people with Q fever will also have no symptoms at all.
 Others may develop a brief and mild illness.
-Q fever can however present with an acute severe influenza-like illness, commonly resulting in infection of lungs or liver.

 Patients may develop one or more of the following symptoms: